 If you grab the group resize bar, it resizes each child in the group evenly distributing the new additional width.
 If you grab the child resize bar, only that one column will be resized.

 The grid doesn't color the groups for you.
 However you can use the column definition headerClass for this purpose.
 The headerClass attribute is available on both columns and column groups.
-The example below shows using the headerClass to set the header name based on the group the column is inside.

 Here is a basic example of grouping in action.